 On the cover of his book The Pursuit of Happyness: Start Where You Are, entrepreneur Chris Gardner has a watch on each wrist.
 It’s not until page 160 that he explains why.
 One day, Gardner, a stockbroker calling on new account leads, was late to a prospective client.
 He failed to close the account but took to heart what his prospective client told him, “Son if I can’t expect you to be on time, I can’t expect you to make timely decisions with my money.”
 From that point onward, Gardner started to wear a watch on each wrist so as never to be late again.

 The stories of Willink and Gardner may seem extreme, but they illustrate two excellent examples of the second characteristic successful people often demonstrate: they work hard at maintaining a high-level of self-awareness.
 Steve Jobs said: "Your time is limited, so don't waste it living someone else's life."
-He was referring to Chronos, of course, as Kairos is far more qualitative in nature and is hard to waste.
+He we referring to Chronos, of course, as Kairos is far more qualitative in nature and is hard to waste.
+Kairos can be overlooked, misunderstood, or ignored; but it is difficult to waste it.

 Kairos refers to the proper time for action.
 The most common illustration of Kairos is the moment in archery when the archer pulls back the bow, pauses for a moment, then, upon recognizing Kairos, releases the arrow towards the target.
 But Kairos is subjective and a complex concept.
 For example, how one defines the right moment to release the arrow is up to interpretation.
 Most people tend to spend most of their awareness in Chronos.
 Electronic calendars provide a daily to do list for most professionals these days.
 Calendars posted on refrigerators outline a family’s weekly appointments for parents and children alike.
 All too often, however, Chronos tends to be the primary focus for people.